jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

                 System.out.println(anotherInt);

-* However, one could declare and assign a variable in a single line of code, like in the above examples
+* However, in Java, one could declare and assign a variable in a single line of code, like in the above examples

-    * For example, ``int anotherInt = 11;``
+    * ``int anotherInt = 11;`` --- variable is declared and assigned in a single line

 Reusing Variables